This MRes offers you the opportunity to pursue bespoke, research-oriented Masters study across a range of subjects in the Humanities.

 - Duration Full-time 12 months; part-time 24 months

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

 The MRes is a one-year, research-oriented taught course.
 You’re allocated a supervisor or supervisors, and together you’ll plan a curriculum that reflects your interests and needs.
 Much of your work is made up of self-directed research, with scheduled supervisory meetings to help guide you, discuss your work and review draft submissions.
-You’ll will have a different array of learning opportunities that complement your research project.
+In addition, however, you will have a wide array of learning opportunities that complement your research, including specialist courses giving you the expertise needed to successfully complete your project.

 The Faculty of Arts and Humanities welcomes students from all backgrounds, and has a longstanding tradition of supporting innovative, cross-disciplinary and forward-looking projects.
 Our research student community is international, diverse and plays a key role in the research culture of the Faculty, with staff and students working together on new initiatives.
 Students in Arts and Humanities can participate in the wider culture of the University through the Institute for Advanced Studies.

 Top reasons to study with us

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.

 The Faculty of Arts and Humanities at the University of Stirling is a diverse and exciting community of world-leading scholars.
 We have particular strengths in the study of bibliography, book history, and publishing, translation, Scottish studies, Renaissance and eighteenth-century studies, and Gothic studies amongst many others.